-The PS5 ushers in a new generation of console gaming and with it comes a completely new controller.
-Still, players can use their old PS4 controllers in a limited capacity with backward-compatible games as long as they are officially licensed.
+The PS5 ushers in a new generation of console gaming, and with it comes a completely new controller.
+Still, players can use their old PS4 controllers in a limited capacity with backward-compatible games as long as they're officially licensed.
 Here are the best PS5 controllers you should be looking at.

 The DualSense is the official controller for the PS5.
-It's slightly larger than the DualShock 4 and sports enhanced haptic feedback and adaptive triggers, providing an immersive experience that allows you to feel every shot, special ability, punch, or slide like never before.
+It's slightly larger than the DualShock 4 and sports enhanced haptic feedback and adaptive triggers.
+It provides an immersive experience that allows you to feel every shot, special ability, punch, or slide like never before.
 It's also the only controller that can play full PS5 games right now.

-If you don't mind having a wired controller, the Nacon Revolution V2 is a great way to play your PS4 games on PS5 with an asymmetrical stick layout, similar to an Xbox One controller.
+If you don't mind having a wired controller, the Nacon Revolution V3 is a great way to play PS4 games on PS5 with an asymmetrical stick layout, similar to an Xbox One controller.

 Limited options for PS5 controllers

 The DualSense was first revealed before the launch of the PS5.
-Right now, if you want to play PS5 games like the Demon's Souls PS5 remake you only have one option: the DualSense.
-Fortunately, there aren't many PS5-only games right now, though more will start coming as time goes on.
+Right now, if you want to play PS5 games like the Demon's Souls PS5 remake, you only have one option: the DualSense.
+There aren't an overwhelming number of PS5-only games right now, but more will start coming as time goes on.
 We've already got some, such as Returnal, Ratchet and Clank: Rift Apart, Deathloop, and Ghostwire: Tokyo, plus more on the way in 2023 and beyond with the arrival of games from first-party teams and third-party partners.

 If you want to play your backward compatible PS4 games, you can use the DualShock 4.
 If you're in the mood to spend a lot of money, you can get an officially licensed third-party controller.
 If you have any questions about something being compatible, it's probably best to check out the slate of upcoming PS5 accessories.